orangedsoft/RailsAutoCompleteHelper/README.md

  Native Mac app, autocomplete helper for Rails projects that pulls data from model files.

+## Ruby on Rails Models
 This app will accept a project folder and load the files located in /app/models/ and search for:
 - Methods and self.methods, found by lines that begin with "def "
 - Properties, found by the schema information produced by the Annotate gem
 - Assocations, found by lines beginning with the various Rails association types
 - Scopes, found by lines beginning with "scope "

+## Snippets
-You can also set up custom abbreviation sets to autocomplete whatever you'd like.
-With the app focused, press Command-N to open the abbreviations window to create sets and abbreviations.
+You can also set up custom snippet sets to autocomplete whatever you'd like.
+With the app focused, press Command-N to open the snippets window to create sets of snippets.
+- Snippet sets will be listed among the models in the main autocomplete window
+- Each snippet set contains snippets that, when selected, will autocomplete just like model atrributes

 # **Disclaimer**
 This is a very rudimentary autocomplete app used for internal purposes.
 There are many limitations including:
-- It doesn't search any folders besides the main app/models/ folder
+- It doesn't search any folders besides the main app/models/ folder (and its subfolders if you have **Deep** checked)
-- It's Mac-only but could *probably* be modified to work on Windows if you feel like dealing with declares
+- It's Mac-only but could *possibly* be modified to work on Windows if you feel like dealing with declares
 - There will be many false positives/negatives for method/property/association matches since we didn't spend a ton of time accounting for different formats
 - It's intended for Rails 6.x